CreatmanCEO/notion-transfer-bot/README.md

 1. **API Tokens:**
    - Go to [Notion Integrations](https://www.notion.so/my-integrations)
    - Create a new integration for both source and target workspaces
-   - Copy the generated tokens
+   - Copy the generated tokens (format: secret_xxxxx...)

 2. **Database IDs:**
    - Open your Notion database in browser